Your right to obtain information

 Your investments

 The financial institution must provide you with the information provided for in the Supplemental Pension Plans Act with respect to investments.
-The financial institution should also give you the information and aid provided for in the Guidelines for Capital Accumulation Plans of the Joint Forum of Financial Market regulators.
-To find out more on the application of the Guidelines to pension plans subject to the Supplemental Pension Plans Act, including the SIPP, refer to Guideline No. 3 of the Canadian Association of Pension Supervisory Authorities (CAPSA) This link will open in a new window..
+The financial institution should also give you the information and aid provided for in the Guideline No 3 for Capital Accumulation Plans from the Canadian Association of Pension Supervisory Authorities (CAPSA) .

 Your annual statement